petri1807/mobile-programming-project/README.md

 ```
 // These are all my auto-save configs
 "editor.formatOnSave": true,
+// Updates imports on file moving or renaming automatically
+"javascript.updateImportsOnFileMove.enabled": "always",
-// turn it off for JS and JSX, we will do this via eslint
+// turn formatting off for JS and JSX, we will do this via eslint
 "[javascript]": {
   "editor.formatOnSave": false
 },